julianhyde/eigenbase-resgen/README.md

 # Prerequisites

-Eigenbase-resgen requires git, maven (3.2.1 or later), and JDK 1.6 or later (JDK 8 preferred).
+Eigenbase-resgen requires git,
+maven (3.2.1 or later),
+and JDK 8 or later.

 # Download and build